 numbers, math degrees can be classified into various specializations like statistics, calculus, geometry, number theory, applied mathematics, and computational mathematics.
 Taking math courses can help you sharpen several skills and abilities such as problem-solving, logical thinking, decision-making, critical thinking, and analytical skills to tackle any challenge in life, whether work-related or not.

-After surviving college and being awarded a Math degree, the next rational thing to do is find a job in which you can apply everything you have learned over the years in the university and have a return of investment on your education.
+After surviving college and being awarded a Math degree, the next rational thing to do is find a job in which you can apply everything you have learned over the years in the university and have a return on investment in your education.
 You don’t have to worry as there are many interesting job choices and career options for Math degree holders.

-There are even jobs that you think don’t require a Math degree because of their name and general nature when in fact, it requires an educated background in the field.
+There are even jobs that you think don’t require a Math degree because of their name and general nature when in fact, they requires an educated background in the field.

 See check out: